wp-plugins/nextgen-facebook/readme.txt

 = Version 4.0.3 =

-* Added a check for the `mb_decode_numericentity()` function (available since with PHP v4.0.6), which is required to decode UTF8 entities.
+* Added a check for the `mb_decode_numericentity()` function (available since PHP v4.0.6), which is required to decode UTF8 entities.
 If the function is missing, an error message will be displayed in the admin section.

 = Version 4.0.2 =